 Hennessey made a name for itself when its Venom GT recorded a monumental but unofficial 270mph run in 2014.
 Boasting a claimed top speed of 301mph, the Venom F5 smashed the previous top speed figure by more than a school zone speed limit.
 To do so, Hennessey started with an all-new, 2,950-pound carbon fiber chassis (the Venom GT is based on the Lotus Exige), and bolted a 1,600hp, 7,4-liter, twin-turbo V8 to it.
 The results are absolutely astonishing, and the car can reportedly go from zero to 249 to zero mph in less than 30 seconds.
 Hennessey has yet to confirm its top speed with the Guinness Book of World Records, however, so the Chiron remains on top for the time being.

 3. SSC Tuatara (300mph, claimed)

 Shelby SuperCars (SSC) has nothing to do with Carroll Shelby of Cobra fame, but it did briefly hold top-speed bragging rights with its Ultimate Aero, which maxed out at 256mph in 2007 (see below).
-The Ultimate Aero’s successor has been in the works for some time, but SSC is finally ready to unleash it.
+The Ultimate Aero’s successor has been in the works for some time, but SSC is nearly ready to unleash it.